 - Illegitimate agencies and DMPs exist: Not all agencies are whom they purport to be, so not all DMPs do what they claim to do.
 For example, a dubious agency may offer you a lower interest rate that a creditor never agreed to.
 Worse, some may never pass along your monthly payment to the creditors, which can incur late payments on your credit reports and associated late fees.
-That's why it’s important to choose reputable agencies, contact your creditors to ensure that they agree to the concessions the agency offers, and read your monthly statements to ensure your agency is making the promised payments to creditors on time.
+That's why it’s important to choose reputable agencies, contact your creditors to ensure they agree to the concessions the agency offers, and read your monthly statements to ensure your agency is making the promised payments to creditors on time.

 Choose a credit-counseling agency from the U.S. Department of Justice's list of approved agencies to ensure that your DMP is handled ethically and responsibly.

 - Not all debts are covered: A DMP typically doesn't cover secured debt; if you struggle with that type of debt, you won't be helped by such a plan beyond receiving some basic guidance from your credit counselor.

 - Favorable repayment terms not guaranteed: There's no guarantee the credit counselor can get your interest rate reduced or fees waived.

 - Fees apply: Although fees vary by agency and state, expect to pay a one-time setup fee of anywhere from $30 to $50 and a monthly service fee of $20 to $75.
-Although the monthly service fee may be no more than your cell phone bill, it represents an added cost, which can be a barrier to those who already deep in debt.
+Although the monthly service fee may be no more than your cellphone bill, it represents an added cost, which can be a barrier to those already deep in debt.